labsyspharm/cellcutter/README.md

                         chose window size and find cell outlines.
   CELL_DATA             Path to CSV file with a row for each cell.
 Must contain columns CellID
                         (must correspond to the cell IDs in the segmentation mask), Y_centroid, and X_centroid (the coordinates of cell centroids).
+Only cells represented in the given CSV file will be used, even if additional cells are present in the segmentation mask.
+Cells are written to the file in the same order as they appear in the CSV file.
   DESTINATION           Path to a new directory where cell thumbnails will be stored in Zarr
                         format.

-options:
+optional arguments:
   -h, --help            show this help message and exit -p P                  Number of processes run in parallel.
   -z                    Store thumbnails in a single zip file instead of a directory.